KatherineMichel/portfolio/doc/los-angeles-2023.md

 ## What I Learned

 Although I considered taking the Paramount Studio Tour, it was one too many studio tours for this trip.

+I wore a different outfit everyday, but because I took a handful of sweatshirts and wore them over t-shirts to stay warm, I look like I had on the same outfit everyday. 🤷‍♀️